prisms-center/phaseField/README.md

 <I>Running a Pre-Built Application:</I>

-  Running PRISMS-PF applications, for example Cahn-Hilliard spinodal decomposition example :<br>
+  Entering the following commands will run one of the pre-built example applications (the Cahn-Hilliard spinodal decomposition application in this case):<br>
   + $ cd applications/cahnHilliard <br>
   For debug mode [default mode, very slow]: <br>
   + $ cmake CMakeLists.txt -DCMAKE_BUILD_TYPE=Debug <br>